Food, Poland

 Map of Places

-Practical info: They don’t use the Euro in Poland, they use their national currency – the Polish złoty.
-1 złoty = 0.21 euro (approx.) But!
-Euros are widely accepted if you pay by card.
+Practical info: They don’t use the Euro in Poland, their national currency is the Polish złoty.
+1 złoty = 0.21 EUR (approx.) But, euros are widely accepted if you pay by card.
 While paying with card, it gives you an option to pay euros or zl.
-I recommend paying in local currency – for some reason conversion to euros costs more.
-Card payment is widely accepted.
-All restaurants we went to accepted cards, so we basically didn’t need to withdraw any cash at all.
+I suggest paying in local currency as the euro charge is a bit more.
+Almost all restaurants and shops accept card payment.

 Getting Around Warsaw